inca/cx-site/src/main/webapp/pages/orm.md

   * cross joins are achieved by passing multiple `RelationNode` arguments to `FROM`, they produce the Cartesian product of records, no join conditions are applied to them.

-If no join type specified, `LEFT` join is assumed by default.
+If no join type specified explicitly, `LEFT` join is assumed by default.

-You can specify the join type by passing and argument to the `JOIN` method:
+You can specify the type of join by passing an argument to the `JOIN` method:

     lang:scala
     (Country as "co").JOIN(City as "ci", INNER)

-Or you may call one of the specific methods:
+Or you may call one of specific methods instead:

     lang:scala
     Country as "co" INNER_JOIN (City as "ci")